4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Snorkelling in Jungle Beach

-For keen snorkellers, there is a small coral reef located a few metres swim from the beach.
+For keen snorkellers, there is a small coral reef located a few metres from the beach.

 Sri Lanka itinerary | 4 week travel guide